 Peyote is a small spineless psychedelic cactus native to Mexico and southwestern Texas – scientific name Lophophora williamsii.
-Peyote contains psychoactive alkaloids, and like the San Pedro cactus, the principal one is mescaline.
+Peyote contains psychoactive alkaloids, and like the San Pedro cactus, the main one is mescaline.

 Spiritual Tool?
 Healing Agent?

-Peyote has a long history of ritualistic and medicinal use by indigenous Americans, and continues to be used by people today as an entheogen.
+Peyote has a long history of ritualistic and medicinal use by indigenous Americans and continues to be used as an entheogen by people today.
 It is reportedly capable of triggering states of deep introspection and insight that have been described as being of a metaphysical or spiritual nature.
 In addition to psychoactive use, some Native American tribes use the plant for its curative properties; to treat all kinds of ailments, from various types of physical pain to fever and skin diseases.
-More commonly, nowadays ointments for pain are made with peyote and sold on the streets of Mexico.
+More commonly, ointments for pain are made with peyote and sold on the streets of Mexico.